What to do if Your Roof Vents Leak During the Rain

 How to Apply a Temporary Fix

 • Use a tarp to cover the vent securely.
-Make sure the tarp extends several inches beyond the affected area and is anchored with bricks, sandbags, or ropes to hold it in place.
+Make sure the tarp extends out several inches beyond the affected area, then anchor it in place with bricks, sandbags, or ropes.

-• Apply waterproof tape or temporary roofing patches over any visible cracks or gaps to stop water from seeping through.
+• Apply waterproof tape or temporary roofing patches.
+Lay them down over any visible cracks or gaps to stop water from seeping through in the meantime.

 Planning for Permanent Repairs

-Temporary fixes can buy you time, but they’re not replacements for solving the problems that caused your vents to leak.
+Temporary fixes can buy you time, but they won’t solve the problems that caused your vents to leak in the first place.
 As soon as conditions allow, remove the temporary fix and follow the steps outlined earlier to seal or replace the vent.
 Permanent repairs ensure your roof remains leak-free in the long term.

 Preventive Measures

-• Inspect Roof Vents Annually: Check for damage to vent caps, flashing, and sealant at least once a year.
+• Annual Inspections: Check for damage to vent caps, flashing, and sealant at least once a year.

-• Clean Debris: Remove leaves, dirt, and other debris that can accumulate around the vent.
+• Debris Removal: Remove leaves, dirt, and other debris that can accumulate around the vent.

-• Keep Shingles Maintained: Over time, shingles that lose their natural oils can become brittle and break or come loose in inclement weather.
+• Shingle Maintenance: Over time, shingles that lose their natural oils can become brittle and break or come loose in inclement weather.
 This can create vulnerabilities around your roof vents.
 Consider a Roof Maxx treatment to restore their condition and prevent these issues.

-• Check During Severe Weather: Inspect vents after heavy storms to identify potential issues early.
+• Storm Checks: Inspect vents after heavy storms to identify potential issues early.

 Learn More: Preventing vs. Fixing a Leaky Roof: Costs & Benefits